tiemimaeda/tiemimaeda/README.md

 It's been about a year since I started this amazing journey and I'm loving it!
 I'm currently working with .NET applications and learnign a lot!

-On my spare time I enjoy listening to music 🎧, watching movies 🎬 and TV series 📺, reading books 📖 and meet up with friends 🍻 (before covid 😓) and sometimes I share some random stuff on Instagram 🤪.
+On my spare time I enjoy listening to music 🎧, watching movies 🎬 and TV series 📺, reading books 📖, meet up with friends 🍻 (before covid 😓) and sometimes I share some random stuff on Instagram 🤪.

 I'm also on LinkedIn!